Morning, Tuesday, 26th November 2019

 Delegates will also examine the opportunities for further investment into emerging technologies following the withdrawal of subsidies, like the feed-in-tariff, and the priorities for less established renewable technologies to learn from successful CfD bidders.

-Further sessions will consider the recent CCC report: Net Zero - The UK’s contribution to stopping global warming, and the changing role of EMR in achieving net-zero greenhouse gasses by 2050.
+Further sessions will discuss the recently legislated target for reducing national emissions to net-zero by 2050, as well as the CCC report: Net Zero - The UK’s contribution to stopping global warming, with attendees expected to consider how the changing role of EMR might help achieve this target.